 And while one might want to do something different for creativity’s sake, you also have to think of the listener.

-Most people who do not play music or know how to write a song, don’t know the parts of a song.
+Most people who do not play music or know how to write, don’t know the parts of a song.
 They don’t understand they are broken up into parts or that these parts have a name.

 But they have been listening to these songs with these structures and are familiar with them.
 So much so that anything that is radically different may not be accepted well by the listener.